IMPERIENCE DRKCV.ORG SSS

 TRUTH

-People may call the stage of Self-Realisation as truth.
+People may call this stage {Realisation} as truth.
 It is not really truth we have arrived at.
 Truth has been left behind and we are no more abiding in it.
 Truth carries with it the sense of something which is not there.
-Truth is really the refuse of the condition described as 'Nothingness'.
-To make it more clear, I would add that generally people admire 'truth' as it appears in the form of consciousness.
+Truth is really the refuse of the condition described as ‘Nothingness’.
+To make it more clear, I would add that generally people admire ‘truth’ as it appears in the form of consciousness.
 Consciousness is not our goal.
 It is only a toy for children to play with.
-We have to reach a point where consciousness assumes its true form (i.e. what it really ought to be).
-We are searching for the potentiality which creates consciousness, and if that too is gone then we find ourselves on the verge of true Reality - pure and simple.(ERY-50)
+We have to reach a point where consciousness assumes its true form (i.e., what it really ought to be).
+We have to make a search for the mother tincture from which medicines are actually prepared.
+(BWS-71,72)

 TRUTHFULNESS